cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-BILAN PERFORMANCES 3MI-EN.md

 # Context

-CS Group responsabilities for Absolute radiometric calibration - 3MI performance review are as follows:
+CS Group responsabilities for Absolute radiometric calibration - Performance assessment 3MI are as follows:
 * Study, development

 ![Main Picture](Project-CNES-DTQTIS-BILAN PERFORMANCES 3MI-EN pict 1.png)

 The features are as follows:
-* **Development of a simulator applying a calibration error to PARASOL measurements and carrying out a statistical analysis of the impact on radiometry.**
+* **Development of a simulator applying a calibration error to parasol measures and making a statistical analysis of the impact on radiometry.**
 	**Application to sensitivity estimates :**
-*     - uncertainties about the orientation of the polarizers
+*     - Uncertainties on the orientation of polarizers
 *     - ignorance of the extinction rate of polarizers
-*     - error in the relative transmission between channels of a triplet of polarizers
+*     - Error on the relative transmission between channels of a triplet of polarizers
 *     - HF equalization noise and radiometric noise
-*     - non-linearity error
+*     - Non-linearity error

 # Project implementation

 The project objectives are as follows:
-* Analyze 3MI performance against specifications
+* Analyze 3MI's performance with regard to specifications

 The processes for carrying out the project are:
 * Study, regular meetings